Digby Tatham-Warter: Early life

-Digby was born in Atcham, Shropshire, England.
+Digby was born in Atcham, Shropshire, on 21 May 1917.
 He was the second son of Henry de Grey Tatham-Warter, a landowner with several estates in the southwest of England.
-Digby's father fought in the First World War with the Artists Rifles; he was gassed in the trenches and died when Digby was 11.
+Digby's father fought in the First World War with the Artists Rifles; he was gassed in the trenches, and later died when Digby was 11.
 Digby was educated at Wellington College, Berkshire.
-In 1935 he was accepted into the Royal Military College, Sandhurst.

 Early military career

-Digby passed out of Sandhurst on 21 January 1937 and was commissioned as a second lieutenant into the Unattached List for the Indian Army with a view to joining the Indian Army due to his family connections.
-He was attached to the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry in India from 13 March 1937, and subsequently transferred to that regiment 27 April 1938 (never joining the Indian Army) so that he would be able to continue his hobbies of tiger hunting and pig sticking.
+In 1935 he was accepted into the Royal Military College, Sandhurst.
+Digby passed out of Sandhurst on 21 January 1937 and was commissioned as a second lieutenant into the Unattached List for the British Indian Army with a view to joining the Indian Army due to his family connections.
+He was attached to the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry, then serving in India, from 13 March 1937, and subsequently transferred to that regiment 27 April 1938 (never joining the Indian Army) so that he would be able to continue his hobbies of tiger hunting and pig sticking.